 Pros and Cons

-Over the long run a diversified basket of stocks is likely to appreciate, as the Standard & Poor's 500 -- an index which represents the U.S. stock market -- rose 9.9 percent, on average, per year from 1926 through 2010.
+Over the long run, a diversified basket of stocks is likely to appreciate, as the Standard & Poor's 500 — an index which represents the U.S. stock market — rose 9.9 percent, on average, per year from 1965 through 2017.
 The average return includes dividends; excluding dividends, the return from price appreciation alone is 5.7 percent over the same time frame.
 Many losing years occur as well, such as in 2008 when the Dow dropped 33.8 percent.
 Long-term capital gains (when the stock is held for more than one year) made from stock price appreciation are taxed at a favorable rate; typically you will only pay about the half the tax you would on ordinary income.

-Some companies distribute a dividend -- a quarterly payment paid to stockholders for each stock they own -- providing a stream of income to investors.
+Some companies distribute a dividend — a quarterly payment paid to stockholders for each stock they own — providing a stream of income to investors.
 In order to receive the dividend, you must own shares of the company before the ex-dividend date.
-If purchase the stock on the ex-dividend date or later, you miss the cutoff, and won't receive that quarter's dividend.
+If you purchase the stock on the ex-dividend date or later, you miss the cutoff, and won't receive that quarter's dividend.
 The record date is usually two days after the ex-dividend date and is when the company compiles a list of stockholders eligible to receive the dividend.
-These dates are available on Earnings.com.
+These dates are available online through brokerage sites and some exchanges.
 If you own 200 shares, and the company pays a $1 dividend, you'll receive $200 per year in dividend income, $50 per quarter, for the time you own the shares.

 Pros and Cons

-When a stock you own declines in value, dividends help offset some of the loss, or add to your total return if the stock price rises.
+When a stock you own declines in value, dividends help offset some of the loss or add to your total return if the stock price rises.
 A company can stop paying dividends at any time, leaving you without the income you have to come expect.
-For tax purposes, dividends are taxed as ordinary income, and, as of 2011, don't receive any preferential tax treatment.
+For tax purposes, most U.S. stock dividends are taxed at a lower rate than other income.